andrasaa/RhinoSketch/README.md

 # <span style="color: green"> FAQ </span>

 **What is differnce between grouped surfaces and real solid object?** <br>
-The surface group gives the possibility to apply more materials on an object that is not possible on a solid objects.
+The surface group gives the possibility to apply more materials on the object.
+It is not possible on a solid objects.

 **Platform**<br>
 Scrips are developed in Rhinoceros 5.